-Data and information about the business climate that can be used to identify trends and develop policy for future economic enhancement in the Greater Dubuque region.
+Our team provides information and data about the business climate to identify trends and develop policy for future economic enhancement in the Greater Dubuque region.

 A central location, connected to the world.

-The Greater Dubuque area commands a central North American location in the heart of the Midwest, a convenient distance from major urban areas and large consumer markets.
+The Greater Dubuque region serves as a hub of economic activity in the heart of the Midwest, a convenient distance from major urban areas and large consumer markets.

-Its many transit and shipping options, including 4-lane connections, rail service, local and regional commercial airports, and Mississippi River barge harbor service.
-Our location makes it easy to get your product to market.
+With many transit and shipping options, including 4-lane connections, rail service, local and regional commercial airports, and Mississippi River barge harbor service, our location makes it easy to get your product to market.

 In the summer of 2016, the Dubuque Regional Airport completed a $37 million new terminal project.
 This project provides the airport the capacity to house multiple airlines, if needed, provide additional parking, and offer an improved experience to business travelers.